Akaalis-code/y_compendium/y_check_later/y_check_later.md

     STOCHASTIC - involving or characterized by a random probability distribution or pattern.
 It implies an element of chance or randomness, where outcomes are not entirely predictable but can be analyzed statistically

+    INFERENCE - a conclusion reached on the basis of evidence and reasoning.
 ---------------------------------------- English -- End ---------------------------------------------------------